UPPER ABDOMINOPLASTY

 - Blood clots, such as deep vein thrombosis (DVT) or pulmonary embolism, although rare, are serious risks of major surgery

-Recovery and Aftercare – Reverse Abdominoplasty
+Recovery and Aftercare – Upper Abdominoplasty

 - A compression binder/garment is typically worn for up to 6 weeks to support healing and minimise swelling.